zyuxuan0115/weekly-meeting/_posts/2024-02-19-softBound.markdown

 ```

-SoftBound
+SoftBound for llvm3.4

 ```bash
 clang -fsoftboundcets test.c -o test -L<git_repo>/softboundcets-lib -lm -lrt
 ```

-- SoftBound doesn't take the generated IR as the input.
+- SoftBound doesn't take IR as the input
 	+ this is due to the fact that version of LLVM is too old
 	+ but they still have the code for the pass of softbound
 		* it's at [here](https://github.com/santoshn/softboundcets-34/tree/master/softboundcets-llvm-clang34/lib/Transforms/SoftBoundCETS) and [here](https://github.com/santoshn/softboundcets-34/tree/master/softboundcets-llvm-clang34/include/llvm/Transforms/SoftBoundCETS)
 		* the other of the passes is [here](https://github.com/santoshn/softboundcets-34/blob/master/softboundcets-llvm-clang34/tools/softboundcets/main.cpp)
-		* we might be able to move them to the newer version of LLVM

 - how does LLVM handle inline assembly?
 	* [here](https://www.youtube.com/watch?v=MeB7Dp3G2UE) they have a video about it